Larger Is Not Always Better: Exploring Small Open-source Language Models in Logging Statement Generation: Empircial Study Results

 For RQ2.2, focusing on the influence of model size, we selected the Qwen2.5-coder model series.
 This choice is driven by the public availability of multiple versions within the same model family, specifically those with 0.5B, 1.5B, 3B, 7B, and 14B parameters, enabling a controlled comparison.
 Based on the findings from RQ2.1 where LoRA demonstrated superior performance among the PEFT techniques, we exclusively employ LoRA for fine-tuning across these different model sizes.
 Furthermore, we evaluat each size using both the basic prompt (`base') and the RAG-enhanced prompt (`RAG'), in order to explore whether the effectiveness of RAG varies with model scale, particularly to assess the RAG capabilities of the smaller SOLMs.

 To address RQ2.3, we compare the performance of `base' models against their `instruct' counterparts for automated logging.
 We select the Mistral 7B model, available in both base and instruct variants, for a controlled comparison, as it got the best perfomance in RQ2.1.
 Both model modes are fine-tuned using LoRA and employed the RAG-enhanced prompt, consistent with the result of RQ2.1 and RQ2.2.
-The fine-tuning process spanned five epochs, and performance are evaluated using metrics including Reject Rate, PA, LA, AOD, PMR, F1, BLEU-4, and ROUGE-L. The Reject Rate, defined as the percentage of test set examples rejected by the fine-tuned model during inference due to misalignment with learned task-specific criteria, quantifies the model’s selectivity, reflecting its ability to adhere to prompt instructions and generate valid logging statements.
+The fine-tuning process spanned five epochs, and performance are evaluated using metrics including PA, LA, AOD, PMR, F1, BLEU-4, and ROUGE-L. To specifically assess the models’ adherence to instructions in this comparison, we also introduce a diagnostic metric: the Reject Rate.
+The Reject Rate is defined as the percentage of test set examples rejected by the fine-tuned model during inference due to misalignment with learned task-specific criteria; this quantifies the model’s selectivity, reflecting its ability to adhere to prompt instructions and generate valid logging statements.

+To address RQ2.4, we conduct a controlled experiment applying all four prompting strategies to the LoRA-tuned versions of Qwen2.5-coder-7B.
+We evaluated the performance of four configurations (e.g., LoRA+ICL) on the test set.
+This comparative analysis allows us to isolate the impact of each prompting technique on an already specialized model and identify the most effective combination of fine-tuning and prompting for automated logging.

 \textbf{Results.} (RQ2.1) Table~\ref{tab:2.1PEFT} shows the performance comparison of PEFT techniques for SOLMs, where we observe that all evaluated PEFT methods consistently improve performance over the baseline across all SOLMs and most metrics.
 For instance, looking at the prediction accuracy, QLoRA fine-tuning increased PA from 13.32 to 45.27 for LLaMA3, from 12.85 to 61.90 for Mistral, from 6.99 to 58.97 for CodeLlama, and from 4.30 to 60.21 for Qwen2.5Coder.
 Similar substantial gains are observed across other metrics like F1 score for variable prediction and BLEU-4/ROUGE-L for statement generation, indicating that fine-tuning with parameter-efficient techniques, is crucial for adapting SOLMs to this specific task.